Tummy Time Progress: What to Expect in Baby’s First 6 Months

 2-Month Tummy Time: Watch Baby Start to Lift and Look Around!

-• While lying on tummy, lifts and holds head up to 45 degrees
+• Lifts and holds head up to 45 degrees

-• Spends at least one minute in Tummy Time several times a day (5-10 times) without becoming upset
+• Tolerates Tummy Time several times a day (5-10 sessions!) without becoming upset

-• Spends at least 15-30 minutes of Tummy Time per day by 2 months of age
+• Spends at least 15-30 minutes total of Tummy Time per day by 2 months of age

 • Majority of Tummy Time should be on the floor